Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

-Given a twisted curve as above, by \cite[4.11]{AV02} the coarse space $\ul{C} \to \ul{S}$ is a family of $n$-pointed usual pre-stable curves over $\ul{S}$ with the markings determined by the images of $\{\sigma_i\}$.
-We define the \emph{genus} of the twisted curve as the genus of the corresponding coarse pre-stable curve.
-When there is no danger of confusion, we will simply write $\ul{\cC} \to \ul{S}$ for a family of twisted curves.
+Given a twisted curve as above, by \cite[Proposition~4.1.1]{AV02} the coarse space $\ul{C} \to \ul{S}$ is an $n$-pointed, genus $g$ ordinary pre-stable curve over $\ul{S}$ with the markings determined by the images of $\{\sigma_i\}$.
+When there is no danger of confusion, we simply write $\ul{\cC} \to \ul{S}$ for a family of twisted curves.

-Twisted curves only have possible stacky structures along markings and nodes.
-We recall the local stacky structure below.
+Twisted curves can only have stacky structure along markings and nodes.
+Though the stacky structures can be described equivalently in terms of log structures as in \cite{Ol07}, to be compatible with the existing literature on r-spin curves, we will recall their local structures below following \cite{AV02}.